dwarvesf/WeAreHiring/open-positions/Apprentice.md

 Not everyone has a clear path to a job in tech industry.
 It can be particularly difficult for individuals with non-traditional work and educational backgrounds to find full-time roles.
 For every computer science graduate we hire, we know there are others who could also make a significant impact: people whose work experience is primarily outside of tech and are looking to pivot into the industry; people who have taken time off for caregiving and are coming back into the workforce; and people who don’t have a traditional developer or engineering background (perhaps they are self-taught or participated in a coding program).

+Apprenticeship is a way to learn about being a professional software developer.
+Specifically, it is a way to learn to be like the most skilled software developers you can find.
+It involves seeking out good teachers, and taking opportunities to learn by working alongside them.
+It is the first step on the road toward becoming a different kind of software professional—one who wants to be more than just competent.

 With this in mind, we’re proud to launch our new apprenticeship program.

 # The Program